heroku/hk/README.md

 **The power of Go**

-hk demonstrates the power of the Go language, runtime, systems access, and distribution story which are all very appealing to Heroku.
+hk demonstrates the power of the Go language, runtime, systems access, and distribution story (a single, staticly linked binary with no dependecies) which are all very appealing to Heroku.

 ### Installation